adamdai/magmacam/README.md

 This repo contains applications and demos for embedded FPGA systems developed using the [magma HDL](https://github.com/phanrahan/magma).

+Please refer to the [magmathon](https://github.com/phanrahan/magmathon) repo for how to setup magma with the IceStick/HX8K.

 Here is a breakdown of the various directories.

 ## IceStick/HX8K